BayesExeter/ExeterUQ_MOGP/Subjective-Prior-distributions.md

 directly with mogp, so why use our package at all?

-The reason is that, absent specific knowledge about the output(s) you are emulating, most users just want default choices that fit will, with perhaps a little flexibility (say to indicate that one parameter really should be active and another shouldn’t).
+The reason is that, absent specific knowledge about the output(s) you are emulating, most users just want default choices that fit well, with perhaps a little flexibility (say to indicate that one parameter really should be active and another shouldn’t).
 The most common approach is to fit the hyperparameters by maximum likelihood.
 This is the approach of